jmlynesjr/wxPerl-Module-Examples/README.txt

 AlarmClock 	LCD Alarm Clock
-		AudiableAlarm.pm	- Uses wxMediaControl to play an MP3 file as a wakeup tune LCDAlarmClock1.pl	- Uses LCDdisplayClock1.pm(see below) as a basic clock
+		AudiableAlarm.pm	- Uses wxMediaControl to play an MP3 file as a wakeup tune LCDAlarmClock1.pl	- Uses LCDdisplayClock1.pm(see below) as a basic clock LCDAlarmClockDialog.pm	- Custom Dialog with validator
+		LCDAlarmClockDialog.pl	- Test driver for the custom dialog

 Angular Meter 	Draws a Round Panel Meter
 		AngularMeter1.pm	- Creates a round panel meter